Yogayu/DeepLearningCourse/_build/04/Intro.md

 has_widgets: false
 title: '4.
 Training Neural Networks'
 prev_page:
-  url: /03/ForwardPropagation
+  url: /03/OutputLayer
-  title: 'Forward Propagation'
+  title: 'Design the Output Layer'
 next_page:
   url: /04/LossFunction
-  title: 'How well does the neural network predict?
-Loss function'
+  title: 'How well does the neural network predict?—Loss Function'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---